Estate Law 2 Go: Attorney Guides Families Through Life’s Transitions

 “We help families plan and prepare for their financial futures today,” Bradford said.
 “Estate Law 2 Go proudly serves all counties in Florida and makes on-site visits to nursing homes, hospitals, senior communities and ALFs.”

 If you would like to learn more about Estate Law 2 Go or request an appointment to meet with Bradford, you can visit her website at https://estatelaw2go.com/ or call 813-961-2802.
 Bradford’s Tampa office is located at 14502 N. Dale Mabry Hwy., Ste.
-200. Her Brandon office is located at 6152 Delancey Station St., #205, in Riverview; this location is available by appointment only.
+200. Her Brandon office is located at 1044 E. Brandon Blvd.; this location is available by appointment only.

 You must be logged in to post a comment.